44 natural soap colorants reveal many ways to color your homemade soap naturally, along with ideas for exfoliation, antioxidants, and more!

 - Cornmeal: yellow color; exfoliating

-- Elder berries: (use in lye) light brown color; high in antioxidants even though original color has changed (find it here)
+- Elderberries: (use in lye) light brown color; high in antioxidants even though the original color has changed (find it here)

-- Green tea powder: brownish green color; antioxidants
+- Green tea powder: a natural soap colorant that gives brownish-green color; antioxidants

 - Indigo powder: deep blue color; Caution: Stains easily!